vishvAsa/jyotiSham/history/RNI/parAshara_solar-zodiac_and_agastya.md

 seems to have changed the notation of six-r̥tu to six-rāśi, where the word rāśi meant a group of 41⁄2 nakṣatras.
 This we see clearly in the commentary of Somākara on the fifth verse of the Vedāñgajyotiṣa, where Garga is quoted24
-> nakṣatrāṇām sarvāsām ṣarāśītānām ādiḥ śraviṣṭhā |
+> nakṣatrāṇām sarvāsām ṣaḍrāśītānām ādiḥ śraviṣṭhā |

 This essentially means that the beginning of the six rāśis (groups) of the 27 stars was taken